-We have Conflicts of Interest Policy ("COI Policy") for managing conflicts that arise in the course of our business so that the interests of its investor and tenant customers are protected.
+The Board has adopted the Charter Hall Conflicts of Interest Policy ("COI Policy") for managing conflicts that arise in the course of the REIT's business so that the interests of its investor and tenant customers are protected.

-The COI Policy provides a transparent framework for managing conflicts of interest to enable us to:
+The COI Policy provides a transparent framework for managing conflicts of interest to enable compliance with:

-- comply with our legal and regulatory obligations, - operate within the Board's states risk appetite in relation to conflicts of interest and related party transactions, and - provide services that are not compromised or diminished by conflicts of interest.
+- our legal and regulatory obligations, - operate within the Board's states risk appetite in relation to conflicts of interest and related party transactions, and - provide services that are not compromised or diminished by conflicts of interest.

-The Related Party Transaction Policy ("RPT Policy") provide guidance on the management of related party transactions between Charter Hall-managed vehicles and their related parties and requires that:
+The Charter Hall Related Party Transaction Policy ("RPT Policy"), as adopted by the Board, provide guidance on the management of related party transactions between Charter Hall-managed vehicles and their related parties and requires that:

-- related party transactions be identified and conducted on arm's length terms; - related party transactions be tested by reference to whether they meet market standards; and - decisions about transactions between Charter Hallmanaged vehicles and Charter Hall, or its affiliates, be made by independent members of the Board or Investment Committees.
+- related party transactions be identified and conducted on arm's length terms; - related party transactions be tested by reference to whether they meet market standards; and - decisions about transactions between REIT and other Charter Hall-managed vehicles and Charter Hall, or its affiliates, be made by independent members of the Board or Investment Committees.

-The Group has also established protocols for the Board in identifying and managing conflicts, including:
+The REIT has also established protocols for the Board in identifying and managing conflicts, including: